Nesvilab/FragPipe/README.md

 ### Building from scratch

 1. Update build version:
-The version of the build is stored in 2 separate places:
+The version of the build is stored in 3 separate places:
     - File: `MSFragger-GUI/src/umich/msfragger/gui/Bundle.properties`
       Property: `msfragger.gui.version`
     - File: `MSFragger-GUI/build.gradle`
       Property: `version`
+    - File: `MSFragger-GUI/src/umich/msfragger/gui/Bundle.properties `
+      Property: `msfragger.gui.version`
 2. Build:
 You don't need to have Gradle installed, the Gradle wrapper included in this repository will be used.
 From the root directory of the repository issue the following commands: